sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 I created a random txt file called Testing1. txt.
 Then I followed Dr. Bianco's lab (found here: https://github.com/fedhere/PUI2018_fb55/blob/master/HW3_fb55/deleteData.md) to force delete the file and it's traces in the history.

 Here's the screenshot of the file I created:

 ![Alt text](../HW2_sz2404/Testing_File.png)

 Here's the commands I used in the terminal for erasing the file and the history:

 ![Alt text](../HW2_sz2404/Terminal_Commands.png)

+The history section of HW3_sz2404 does not have trace of this file (Testing1.txt) being added and deleted.

 # Homework 2 - Part 2
 In this section, I am using the Tonnage Data collected by DSNY.